DmitriyAlergant-T1A/ai-belvedere/README.md

 7. Navigate to http://localhost:5500

-# 🛠️ Running it locally for client-side debugging  (Vite)
+# 🛠️ Running it locally for client-side debugging through Vite

-## (Server-Side provides the API, Client-Side is served through Vite)
+This local running mode is useful for debugging React client code

 1. Ensure that you have the following installed: